benedictaquino/football-guys/report.md

 ## Data

-I scraped the relevant data from [RotoGuru] and the [NFL Fantasy API] and stored it in a Postgres database.
+I scraped the relevant data from [RotoGuru] and the [NFL Fantasy API] and stored it in a PostgreSQL database.
 Details can be seen in the [data_pipeline.py] script.
 The functions in data_pipeline.py scrape the data to pandas DataFrames, then using SQLAlchemy the data is inserted into Postgres.
 [Here] is the SQL dump file.
 I primarily worked with the data from the [NFL Fantasy API].